-Police shoot dead a man who killed two in London stabbing, call it terrorist attack
+Police shoot London killer dead, call stabbings a terrorist attack

 “For me they represent the very best of our country and I thank them on behalf of all of our country,” Johnson said.
 “This country will never be cowed, or divided, or intimidated by this sort of attack.”

 He said the incident was now thought to have been contained and vowed that anyone else involved would be hunted down.
-Downing Street said he would later chair a meeting of the government’s emergency security committee.
+He later chaired a meeting of the government’s emergency security committee.

 Britain’s top counter-terrorism officer, Neil Basu, said specialist armed officers from the City of London police shot the suspect, who died at the scene.
 He said a hoax explosive device was strapped to his body.